lake-wg/authz/draft-ietf-lake-authz.md

 * SS is the selected cipher suite used in the EDHOC session between U and V
 * G_U is the ephemeral public key (G_X) of U
 * Voucher_Info is as extracted from the EAD_1 field of message_1
-* H_handshake is the hash of message_1, computed using the algorithm defined by SS
+* H_handshake is the hash of message_1.
+It is computed using the EDHOC hash algorithm of the selected cipher suite SS specified in SUITE_I of EDHOC message_1.
 * opaque_state is OPTIONAL and represents the serialized and encrypted opaque state needed by V to statelessly respond to U after the reception of Voucher_Response.

 #### Processing in W